visgl/deck.gl/docs/api-reference/react/deckgl.md

 Flag to enable debug mode.

+Default value is `false`.

 Note: debug mode is somewhat slower as it will use synchronous operations to keep track of GPU state.

+##### `initWebGLParameters` (Boolean, optional)

+Sets WebGL parameters to recommended defaults on initialization, e.g. turning on depth checking.
+Recommended for most applications. `onWebGLInitialized`, if supplied, will be called after these parameters are set.

+Default value is `false` (to ensure backwards compatbility, this will be changed in a future major release).

 ##### `onWebGLInitialized` (Function, optional)